realpratz/winsov/README.md

   **Submission for CRUX Inductions Round 1**
 </div>

 This project is a remake of **Windows Soviet Edition**, a mock OS game I originally created in August 2020.
-This repository serves as a nostalgic replication of v0.1 (the original version) of the game.
+This repository serves as a replication of v0.1 (the original version) of the game.
+>The game has a few easter eggs.
+See if you can find 'em all (heh)

 ## History